 - Cut the head of cauliflower into thick slices, each approximately 3/4 to 1-inch thick.

-- Brush the slices with canola oil and place on a baking sheet.
+- Brush the slices with canola oil, season with salt and black pepper and place on a baking sheet.

 - Roast for 25-35 minutes or until softened and the stem can be easily pierced with a knife.

 - While the cauliflower is roasting, make the sauce.

 - Heat butter in a small saucepan over medium heat.
 Add the shallot, reduce heat to low and cook 4-5 minutes, stirring often, being careful it does not brown or burn.